doctore/AngularJSModelLayer/README.md

 ```

 As you can see, **ProductModel** is a very simple object that contains only two properties: *id* and *name*.
 No more code is required if you want to work
 with the more simplest form of this AngularJS real model layer.
-However, if you want, a more complex version can be developed of this one:
+However, if you want, a more complex version can be developed:

 ```javascript
 (function () {